pollyweb-org/pollyweb-docs/4 ⚙️ Solution/41 🎭 Domain Roles/Datasetters 🪣/🪣🎭 Datasetter role.md

     When using the NLWeb SDK, Hosts can reference these APIs in workflow and schema-based CRUD dialogs by using NLWeb locators.

-    * The NLWeb SDK will pull the data schema from the Dataset's Manifest, and map it to the CRUD schema of the Host.
+    * The NLWeb SDK will pull the data schema from the Datasetter's Manifest, and map it to the CRUD schema of the Host.
-    * When chatting with users, the NLWeb SDK invokes the Dataset's end-point.
+    * When chatting with users, the NLWeb SDK invokes the Datasetter's end-point.

     ---